onesimus-systems/dandelion/README.md

 Dandelion v6.0.0
 ================

 Dandelion is a web-based journal design to make it dead simple to keep logs.
 Dandelion helps you remember what you did four months ago.
 Dandelion was developed out of the mindset of IT.
-However, it is versatily enough to be used in just about any situation.
+However, it is versatile enough to be used in just about any situation.

 Requirements
 ------------